 Mission participants have a breakfast briefing including an overview of the auto industry, doing business in Mexico, and a review of the mission itinerary.
-The delegation then tours an automotive manufacturer's facility (Chrysler) in Toluca, Mexico and attends a presentation on the purchasing process for Mexican automotive companies.
+The delegation then tours an automotive manufacturer's facility (Chrysler) in Toluca, Mexico and Start Printed Page 15342attends a presentation on the purchasing process for Mexican automotive companies.
 The day will close with a reception with local industry leaders and government officials.

 September 24/Mexico City